 Common mistakes seen in initial submissions

 - Inclusion of previously published figures.
 Figures that have been previously published cannot be used in your manuscript unless you have written permission from the author of the figure and the place of previous publication due to copyright reasons.
-If you feel that a previously published figure is absolutely essential to your manuscript please contact our editorial team where we will work with you to determine if it is necessary and appropriate steps to take.
+If you feel that a previously published figure is absolutely essential to your manuscript please contact our editorial team where we will work with you to determine if the figure is necessary to include and provide guidance on the process of getting approval.

 - Look at previously published manuscripts at JEI.